Lawrence Hugh Jenkins: Career

 Jenkins passed from Cheltenham College to the University of Oxford, and was called to the Bar at Lincoln's Inn in 1883.

+He was appointed as puisne judge of Calcutta High Court on 24 April 1896, thereafter became the chief justice of the Bombay High Court for on 20 April 1898 and after serving as such for nearly a decade he was transferred back to Calcutta High Court as chief justice on 19 April 1909 and served as such till 13 November 1915.

-He became the chief justice of the Bombay High Court for ten years (1898–1908); thereafter, Jenkins was selected as a member of the Council of India.
+Thereafter, Jenkins was selected as a member of the Council of India.
 On 17 August 1899 he was knighted, and appointed a Knight Commander of the Order of the Indian Empire (KCIE) in the 1903 Durbar Honours.
 Between 1909 and 1915 he was the chief justice of the Calcutta High Court after Justice Francis William Maclean.
 He also served as District Grand Master of Freemasons for Bombay and Bengal and took an active part in all important public movements on social questions relating to British India.

 In his judgeship, Jenkins delivered several verdicts in relation to high-profile conspiracy and bombings, including the Alipore Bomb conspiracy case.

 He was sworn of the Privy Council in 1916 and served as a member of the Judicial Committee of the Privy Council.